mendesfsweden/MilestoneProject4/README.md

 ### Features Left to Implement

-- I would to like to add toasts to this project is order to show messages everytime the user performes an action.
-Messages can be thoughout the different code files in the project waiting to be displayed once toasts are implemented.
+- I would to like to add toasts to this project in order to show messages everytime the user performes an action.
+Messages can be found throughout the different code files in the project waiting to be displayed once toasts are implemented.

 ## Technologies Used